 Scope of the data base

-Another large quantity of data in the stock of the data base originated from 1423 analyses of manuscripts which had been compiled at the Institute in 1972-1975 by a team of researchers called “Arbeitsgruppe Legistik:” Peter Weimar (project director), Elena Dietz, Linda Fowler, Hans van de Wouw and Gero Dolezalek.
-The analyses were typed or handwritten, and conversion to electronic format was only accomplished in 2011 and 2012.
-They mainly bear on works of Roman law written in the time span 1100-1250.
+Another large quantity of data originated from 1423 analyses of manuscripts which had been compiled at the Institute in 1972-1975 by a team of researchers called “Arbeitsgruppe Legistik” consisting of Peter Weimar (project director), Elena Dietz, Linda Fowler, Hans van de Wouw and the undersigned.
+These analyses were typed or handwritten, and conversion to electronic format was only accomplished in 2011 and 2012.
+The “Arbeitsgruppe Legistik” mainly searched for works of Roman law written in the time span 1100-1250.

 Much remains to be done.
 Many more materials are at large.
 In particular there exists a huge mass of data collected in the ambit of the Max-Planck-Institute's collaboration with the Institute of Medieval Canon Law while the latter seated in Berkeley, California (1970-1991).
 Special urgency should now be accorded to this vast unexploited treasure.

 My thanks for technical construction and maintenance of the data base go to Dr Volker Novak, the Institute's CIO.

 Gero R. Dolezalek (Emeritus professor of Civil Law, University of Aberdeen)